mano82/Shadowdark-1/Rules/3) Characters/Ancestry/Elf.md

+---
+ancestry: elf
+tags: ancestry
+---
 *Ethereal, graceful people who revere knowledge and beauty.
-Elves see far and live long.
+Elves see far and live long.*

 You know the Common, Elvish, and Sylvan languages.